iagerogiannis/CodeGenerator_v2/README.md

 # Code Generator

-Code Generator is a desktop application used for password management.
-It is used for production of strong passwords with fully controlled criteria, for storing those passwords in MySQL encrypted database and for updating the passwords.
+Code Generator is a password management desktop application developed in PyQt5.
+It is used for production of strong passwords with fully controlled criteria, for storing those passwords in MySQL encrypted database and for updating the passwords conviniently.
 It allows multiple users to manage their own passwords safely.

 ## User Interface